TaliTversky/ASL-Translator-Flask/README.md

 ## Overview

-This web-based application is designed to translate American Sign Language (ASL) letters to English using live video feed.
+This web-based application is designed to translate American Sign Language (ASL) letters to English using a live video feed.
 It features a learning module teaching sign language, user authentication to ensure secure access, and a feedback mechanism that allows users to contribute to the application's improvement.

-**This is a project for an Information Systems course at the Technion.**
+**This is a project for an intelligent interactive systems course at the Technion.**

 ## Getting Started